OpenNTF/org.openntf.xsp.jakartaee/docs/NSFJakartaModules.md

 Jakarta Modules are configured by creating an NSF using the included jakartaconfig.ntf.
 By default, this database should go on the server root as "jakartaconfig.nsf", but this can be configured using the `Jakarta_ConfigNSF` notes.ini property.

-This database contains definitions for Jakarta NSF Modules, which consist of three settings:
+This database contains definitions for Jakarta NSF Modules, which consist of four settings:

 - "Web Path", which is the base HTTP path the app will be accessible from
 - "NSF Path", which is the path to the NSF containing the app
 - "Servers", which is a multi-value list of servers that will run this app.
 This list can include groups and globs (e.g. "*/OU=AppServers/O=MyDomain")
+- "Enabled", which can be set to "No" to disable an app without deleting it

 ### Developing